 Karate training provides mental and physical rewards that range from a lot more confidence along with a increased feeling of well-being to improved professional overall performance.
 Adults and children enjoy the group interaction as they learn together but each in their own pace.

 Providing Karate classes in Fulwell intended for people from all walks of life both male and female.
 We provide you with lessons for people from beginner level right through to experienced Karate enthusiasts.
 Our Karate students can be female or male, young or old, we will help people from all walks of life, irrespective of their sex or age group.

 Karate practice (Fulwell ) – Our Karate Classes in Fulwell

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Fulwell .
+We bring these 3 activities together to bring a complete Karate tuition experience in Fulwell .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wished to learn forms of martial arts and began teaching Karate in Okinawan schools.
-This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for people who wanted to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.